Teach2Practice

 WP 3 - Evaluation:

-Application and evaluation of the videos in the context of Bachelor's and Master's theses in schools or teaching-learning labs with students and teachers; use of the instruments developed in WP 1; revision of the videos.
+Application and evaluation of the videos in the context of bachelor's and master's theses in schools or teaching learning labs with students:in and teaching staff; use of the tools developed in WP 1; revision of the videos.

 WP 4 - Provision: